 Also, ticket prices are higher on Sunday than on other days, for example, go to the cinema on Tuesday will cost you way less.

 Hands down, the best breakfast of the week happens on Sunday.
 Shops are closed, yes, but some restaurants and cafes are still working, so you can visit one for brunch.

 Sunday brunch is a big thing in Germany.
 It is perfect for those who like to sleep in and spend all day with friends eating and drinking.
 It’s a great opportunity to try out new dishes and the perfect excuse to start drinking early.

 Since many Germans love to have extended breakfast on Sunday, think about reserve a table in the restaurant before you go.

 And of course, having a long breakfast at home with some pancakes or freshly baked bread is also a good idea.
 Some bakeries in Germany remain open till midday on Sundays, especially for people who want fresh bread for breakfast.

 Go on the trip

-The Netherlands, France, Belgium is very easy to reach from Germany and these places have everything open on Sundays, so besides exploring you can even do some shopping.
+The Netherlands, France, Belgium is straightforward to reach from Germany, and these places have everything open on Sundays, so besides exploring, you can even do some shopping.

 While living in Germany I enjoyed weekend trips a lot.
 My favorite were The Netherlands and Belgium.
 Use this time useful and go explore!